Skip to content

 Answer: Florence Griffith-Joyner at 10.49 seconds.
 US Olympic Trials, July 16, 1988.

 The mark has stood for 38 years.
-Wind-gauge controversies linger, one stadium meter read 0.0 m/s, while a separate gauge a few minutes earlier had read 4.3 m/s on the same day.
+The wind gauge for that race read 0.0 m/s while a gauge at the nearby triple jump runway read a strong tailwind at about the same time, and the debate has never fully closed.
 The IAAF (now World Athletics) never reset it.

 54. What is the official marathon distance?
 (Easy)